 Over the years I’ve tested a lot of ingredient substitutions for these oatmeal bars.
 Read about the ingredients and any substitutions below:

-- Bananas: You need 2 large ripe bananas, which is around 1 cup mashed.
+- Bananas: You need about 3 medium or 2 large ripe bananas for 1 cup (230g) of mashed bananas.
 Want to turn these into pumpkin peanut butter bars?
 Swap canned pumpkin puree for the mashed banana.
+If you’re not a fan of banana, my recipe for peanut butter oatmeal bars is very similar but without banana in the ingredient list.

 - Coconut Sugar or Brown Sugar: I love making these with unrefined coconut sugar.
 You can use brown sugar instead, but I don’t recommend liquid sweetener.